GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Privacy Recognition

-Only when both flexible text matching (Eq.~\ref{eq:text_match}) and IoU matching (Eq.~\ref{eq:iou_match}) succeed do we consider a privacy element to be correctly detected.
+Only when both flexible text matching and IoU matching succeed does the original study consider a privacy element to be correctly detected.
 For these matched elements, the risk level, privacy category, and task-necessity labels must all match exactly; otherwise, the prediction is counted as incorrect.